Kneaded That

 Instructions

-• In the bowl of a stand mixer, beat butter and sugar together until light and fluffy with a paddle attachment.
+• In the bowl of a stand mixer, beat the butter and sugars together until light and fluffy with the paddle attachment.

-• Stir down the sides of the bowl and add eggs, sourdough discard, and vanilla extract.
+• Scrape down the sides of the bowl and add the eggs, sourdough discard, and vanilla.
 Mix until just combined.

-• In a separate bowl, mix flour, salt, baking soda, and cream of tartar.
-Add the dry ingredients to the wet ingredients and mix until combined.
+• In a separate bowl, mix the flour, salt, baking soda, and cream of tartar.
+Add the dry ingredients to the wet and mix until combined.

-• Preheat oven to 350F.
-Mix cinnamon, sugar, and cardamom (optional) in a small bowl.
-Take cookie dough out of the fridge and use a 2-tablespoon cookie scoop to scoop the dough balls.
+• Preheat oven to 350°F. Mix the cinnamon, sugar, and cardamom (optional) in a small bowl.
+Take the dough out of the fridge and use a 2-tablespoon cookie scoop to portion the dough balls.

 • Roll the dough balls in the sugar mixture and place on a prepared baking sheet 2 inches apart.
-Bake in a preheated oven for 9-10 minutes or until they look just done.
-You don't want to overbake these.
+Bake for 9–10 minutes, or until they look just done — you don't want to overbake these.

 • Allow to cool on the baking sheet for 5 minutes before moving to a cooling rack.